skd1993/instagram-saved-scraper/README.md

 It should work, although I have not tested it.
 __________

-### :exclamation: :exclamation: Credentials storage :exclamation: :exclamation:
+### :exclamation::exclamation: Credentials storage :exclamation::exclamation:
 If you use this script for the first time your Instagram authentication cookie will get saved in a file called `credentials.json`.
 Script will use it for logging again if needed - or generate a new one if cookie is expired.

 If you want to change the path of this file, change it on line `77`